 - 7.6.1 All members of staff delivering care from Trust maintained premises, where patients are seen, must have access to an AED within 3 minutes.
-All clinical areas that administer rapid tranquilisation, seclusion and restrictive practice must also have access to an emergency red bag within 3 minutes. - 7.6.2 All these clinical areas should have immediate access to bag valve mask that conforms to current recommendation to prevent mouth-to-mouth ventilation. - 7.6.3 For lone rescuers chest compression alone should be initiated until help arrives once help has arrived initiate ventilations via a bag valve mask with a ratio of 30 compressions to 2 ventilations. - 7.6.4 The minimal level of personal protection for all community-based staff is gloves.
-In response to the current COVID pandemic, use of a pocket mask is not recommended. - 7.6.5 All resuscitation equipment will be audited on an annual basis for which a report will be presented to the Physical Health Committee to ensure all equipment remains fit for purpose and in a state of readiness.
+All clinical areas that administer rapid tranquilisation, seclusion and restrictive practice must also have access to an emergency red bag within 3 minutes. - 7.6.2 All inpatient clinical areas should have immediate access to bag valve mask that conforms to current recommendation to prevent mouth-to-mouth ventilation. - 7.6.3 The minimal level of personal protection for all community-based staff is gloves.
+In response to the current COVID pandemic, use of a pocket mask is not recommended.
+Pocket masks are available and can be use at the staff members discretion. - 7.6.4 All resuscitation equipment will be audited on an annual basis for which a report will be presented to the Physical Health Committee to ensure all equipment remains fit for purpose and in a state of readiness. - 7.6.6 In areas where service users attend a Trust premises the emergency equipment that must readily be available is an AED.
+Within inpatient areas an emergency red bag and Laerdal suction unit must also be readily available. - 7.6.7 A record is maintained of the weekly checks of the emergency equipment and is carried out by staff and signed off by the ward manager every 4 weeks.
+These are to be kept in the weekly checklist folder for 3 months then archived within the practice area and kept for 1 year. - 7.6.8 The Physical Health team are responsible for re-evaluating the provision of resuscitation equipment within the Trust.
+The team will use standardised emergency equipment risk assessments, HSE, Resuscitation Council (UK) Standards, NICE guidance and standards, and Patient Safety Alerts to make decisions related to the provision of equipment within the Trust. - 7.6.9 All resuscitation attempts must be reported on the Trust Incident Reporting System and by the completion of the Resuscitation Record Form (Appendix M) which must be received by the Physical Health Team within 48 hours of the incident via internal mail.
+Alternatively, a scanned copy of the form can be sent to IPCPH@shsc.nhs.uk.

-- 7.6.6 All areas where service users attend the emergency equipment: emergency red bag, AED and Laerdal suction unit, must readily be available in the clinical area. - 7.6.7 A record is maintained of the weekly checks of the emergency equipment and is carried out by staff and signed off by the ward manager every 4 weeks.
-These are to be kept in the weekly checklist folder for 3 months then archived within the practice area and kept for 1 year. - 7.6.8 The provision of suitable, standardised equipment is paramount in resuscitation so that staff are familiar, proficient and confident with the use of that equipment.
-The Resuscitation and Physical Health Team are responsible for re-evaluating the provision of resuscitation equipment within the Trust.
-The team will use standardised emergency equipment risk assessments, HSE, Resuscitation Council (UK) Standards, NICE guidance and standards, and Patient Safety Alerts to make decisions related to the provision of equipment within the Trust. - 7.6.9 All resuscitation attempts must be reported on the Trust Incident Reporting System and by the completion of the Resuscitation Record Form (Appendix J) which must be received by the Resuscitation and Physical Health Team within 48 hours of the incident via internal mail.
-Alternatively, a scanned copy of the form can be sent to resus@shsc.nhs.uk. - 7.6.10 All serious (life threatening) sudden medical emergencies when an emergency ambulance attendance has been requested, e.g. deterioration, choking and anaphylaxis must be reported as an incident. - 7.6.11 Any emergency medical equipment failures should be reported using the Trust Safeguard incident reporting system and flagged up to the Medical Devices Safety Officer via email: medicaldevices@shsc.nhs.uk.
+- 7.6.10 All serious (life threatening) sudden medical emergencies when an emergency ambulance attendance has been requested, e.g. deterioration, choking and anaphylaxis must be reported as an incident. - 7.6.11 Any emergency medical equipment failures should be reported using the Trust Safeguard incident reporting system and flagged up to the Medical Devices Safety Officer via email to medicaldevices@shsc.nhs.uk.